elsaVelazquez/faster-pet-adoption-app/README.md

 # Faster Pet Adoption App
 ## Strategic Marketing Solutions- Use Case: Get Dogs Adopted Out of Animal Shelters Faster

-Please feel free to click on my app (work in progress) to input a dog description.
+Please feel free to click on my app to input a dog description.
+Note that results are anomolous in that they show any input is likely to get a dog adopted.
+This is due to the Covid phenomenon, where dogs are flying off the shelves, hence all dogs will are ending up adopted.

 click on the link: